Aftaputra/Microscope-OF/docs/source/plugins/forms.rst

 Introduction
 ------------

-In order to bind user-interface elements to your plugin, an ``api_schema`` variable must be included in your microscope plugin, similar to your ``api_views``.
+In order to bind user-interface elements to your plugin, an ``api_form`` variable must be included in your microscope plugin, similar to your ``api_views``.

 This variable must be in the form of a dictionary, with all data able to be parsed into JSON.
-Because of this requirement, it is suggested that you create your API schema as a JSON file, and load that file as a dictionary into your plugin.
+Because of this requirement, it is suggested that you create your API form as a JSON file, and load that file as a dictionary into your plugin.
 For example:

 .. code-block:: python

     import json

-    HERE = os.path.dirname(os.path.realpath(__file__))  # Find the full path of your plugin Python file SCHEMA_PATH = os.path.join(HERE, "schema.json")  # Find the full path of the adjascent JSON file
+    HERE = os.path.dirname(os.path.realpath(__file__))  # Find the full path of your plugin Python file FORM_PATH = os.path.join(HERE, "form.json")  # Find the full path of the adjascent JSON file

     class MyPluginClass(MicroscopePlugin):

-        with open(SCHEMA_PATH, 'r') as sc:  # Open the JSON file api_schema = json.load(sc)  # Load the JSON file into the api_schema dictionary
+        with open(FORM_PATH, 'r') as sc:  # Open the JSON file api_form = json.load(sc)  # Load the JSON file into the api_form dictionary

-Throughout this documentation, all example of ``api_schema`` sections will be in JSON format.
-Keep in mind however that it is possible to directly define your ``api_schema`` as a dictionary, without loading an external file.
+Throughout this documentation, all example of ``api_form`` sections will be in JSON format.
+Keep in mind however that it is possible to directly define your ``api_form`` as a dictionary, without loading an external file.

-Forms from ``api_schema``
+Forms from ``api_form``
 -------------------------

-The ``api_schema`` object essentially describes HTML forms, which it is up to the client to render.
+The ``api_form`` object essentially describes HTML forms, which it is up to the client to render.
 The form is constructed by specifying a set of components, and their values.
 A form can update it's values by sending a GET request to the API route bound to that form, and can send it's current values via a POST request to *this same API route*.

 Each component in the form has a ``name`` property, which must match up to a property your API route expects in JSON POST requests, and returns in JSON GET requests.

-Structure of ``api_schema``
+Structure of ``api_form``
 ---------------------------

 Root level
 ++++++++++

-The root of your ``api_schema`` expects 3 properties:
+The root of your ``api_form`` expects 3 properties:

 ``id`` - A unique ID to give your client-side plugin